We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 6. Extension Cords

 You may not think you need more than a few extension cords, but it’s better to have several.
 You never know when you’ll need to use a tool far away from your closest outlet — and you don’t want to unplug five kitchen appliances because that’s your only extension cord.
 Therefore, you should ensure you have some for inside use and some for outside use.
-Try a heavy-duty option for outdoor projects.
+Try a heavy-duty option for outdoor projects, so they don’t easily break in harsh weather.

 There are different ways to store extension cords so they don’t become tangled.
 In general, you’ll want to keep them in a box for organizational purposes.